Hosea means “salvation.” What is the significance of the message of salvation proclaimed by the prophet Hosea for peoples and nations during this age?

 Hosea recognized a major problem: The people did not “know” God and failed to see His desire to bless them (2:8; 5:4; 13:4); and so, as a result, they suffered from a lack of the true “knowledge” (4:6).
 God lays the blame at the feet of the priests who failed to teach right from wrong (Jeremiah 50:6; 2 Timothy 4:3-4).

 Yet in the future, changes will be implemented.

 Notice what God inspired Jeremiah to record: “No more shall every man teach his neighbor, and every man his brother, saying, ‘Know the LORD,’ for they all [all nations] shall know Me, from the least of them to the greatest of them, says the LORD.
 For I will forgive their iniquity, and their sin I will remember no more” (Jeremiah 31:34; read also Hebrews 8:8-13).

 What a wonderful time that will be!

-Each person has a choice to share in the solution to the problems that beset the nations today (Revelation 21:4).
+You can learn and choose to live God’s way now.
+All the problems of today will be solved when God’s government rules the world.
+That will be the beginning a better age that we can’t fully imagine now.
 As we read in 1 Corinthians 2:9, “Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him.”